0xNVAN/win-sysadmin/README.md

     PS C:\>Get-Content C:\Computers.txt | Telnet -Port 80

-    This command will take all the computernames from a text file and pipe each computername to Telnet Cmdlet to report Port 80 accessibility.
+    Take all the computernames from a text file and pipe each to the Telnet CMDLET to report Port 80 accessibility.